daattali/beautiful-jekyll/_posts/2021-03-01-mpc-oblivious-transfer.md

 Let us now precise the security framework which we consider.

 For simplicity, we can consider **information-theoretic security** where adversaries have unbounded computational power.
 We assume the existence of random functions, and of secure public and private key encryption.
-These two primitives are sufficient for what is discussed in this post.
+These two primitives are sufficient for this post.

 As discussed earlier, in the ideal world, parties can share their inputs with a trusted third party which returns the result of the computation to each of them.
 In the real world, instead, a protocol $\pi$ is executed collaboratively, resulting in a view $V_i$ for each party.